 You’re suffering from chafing and/or pad rash

 Even the softest sanitary pads can start to irritate.
 For example because you don’t change them often enough.
 Because you wear clothes that aren’t breathable and/or too tight, which cause a warm and moist environment down there.
 Or because you intensively practise spinning, mountain biking or horse back riding.

 Change your sanitary pads regularly, even if they still feel ‘dry’.
 The plasticised anti-leaking layer can cause moist and warm conditions which bacteria love.
 Don’t wear pads or panty liners every day; the moisture absorbing surface can dry out the skin and cause irritations.
-Last but not least: if you’re suffering from pad rash, try a different brand or even a whole different product like washable sanitary pads, a menstrual cup, tampons or period panties.
+Last but not least: if you’re suffering from pad rash, try a different brand or even a whole different product like washable sanitary pads, a menstrual cup, tampons, sponges or period panties.

 You’re suffering from contact dermatitis

 Contact dermatitis is a reaction that occurs when the skin comes in contact with certain substances that irritate it, causing skin inflammation.
 This could be something that’s in your panty liners or sanitary pads.
 Sanitary pads contain all kinds of substances to make them lovely smelling, leak proof, super absorbing and pristine white.
-These chemicals can lead to irritations, which show as itching, redness, a scaly skin, a burning sensation, bumps or blisters.
+This can lead to irritations, which show as itching, redness, a scaly skin, a burning sensation, bumps or blisters.
 In most cases this is called irritant contact dermatitis.
 Allergic contact dermatitis, when people have become allergic to a certain material, is less common.

 Step one, of course, is avoiding the irritant.
 First off, try a different make of sanitary pads, at least some which are hypoallergenic and unperfumed.
 Doesn’t help?
 Then it might be a good idea to visit a GP to see what could be the cause.